By Dr. A.J. Drenth

 Phase II ISTPs also show increasing use and development of their auxiliary function, Extraverted Sensing (Se).
 This may involve exploring new hobbies and interests, such as gourmet cooking.
 As a Perceiving function, Se also leads to an opening of their Ti judgments to see if they pass the test of lived experience.
 Since Se is an extraverted and expansive function, Phase II ISTPs may feel it necessary to explore a wide range of experiences before arriving at confident conclusions.

-Phase II ISTPs may also begin to tap into their tertiary function, Introverted Intuition (Ni), which can subconsciously assist ISTPs in piecing together their Se experiences, furthering clarifying their identity and worldview.
+Phase II ISTPs may also begin to tap into their tertiary function, Introverted Intuition (Ni), which can subconsciously assist ISTPs in piecing together their Se experiences, further clarifying their identity and worldview.

 Phase III (30s, 40s, & Beyond)